 Fun fact: Sótano de Las Golondrinas in San Luis Potosi, Mexico has the deepest freefall drop of approximately 1,100 feet.

 Depending on the cave, children from the age of 6 can go caving too!
 Well in a nutshell that is the answer to the question above but at the same time, everybody must take necessary precautions when they go caving.
 Caving poses different challenges for different people and that’s where the rules change for everyone and people must adapt.

 Caving is certainly not for severely claustrophobic people.
 Narrow, tight passages can be psychologically draining and shouldn’t be taken lightly at all.

-Children below the age of 17 must be assisted with an adult while caving.
-People who suffer from a fear of heights, have a weak heart condition, pregnant over 3 months, have severe back problems or fear of the dark, must consult a doctor before they take on the cave.
+Children below the age of 17 must be assisted by an adult while caving.
+People who suffer from a fear of heights, have a weak heart condition, are over 3 months pregnant, have severe back problems, or fear of the dark must consult a doctor before they take on the cave.

 Furthermore, even people with disabilities can enjoy the fruits of caving.
-In fact, wheelchair- accessible caves is nature’s way of saying: where there’s a will, there’s a way.
+In fact, wheelchair-accessible caves are nature’s way of saying: where there’s a will, there’s a way.

 If you’re going caving in France, make sure you go through the medical checklist first, according to the French Federation of Speleology.